ZhoraKornev/nominatim-docker/README.md

 - hammermc/nominatim-docker:latest dev
 - hammermc/nominatim-docker:release-3.2.0 release-v3.2.0

-It works as a standalone nominatim docker container and it should init to a working install, but it requires some tuning and configuration changes to suit your environment.
+It works as a standalone nominatim docker container .

-See https://github.com/chesty/maps-docker-compose for a full OpenStreetMaps environment using this image plus others.
+All enviroments tune from dot.env file

+After compose file you need to create database manually

 To keep nominatim updated, start the nominatim-updatedb container every 24 hours.